idameitil/sdpl-utilizing-gts/README.md

 Manually curated Wzys from papers are added to `data/selected-wzys.tsv`

 The DNA records for the Wzys were downloaded manually using NCBI batch entry.
-They are stored in `data/selected_OAGCs.gb` (Some are O-antigen gene clusters, some are whole genome sequences)
+They are stored in `data/selected_OAGCs.gb` (Some are O-antigen gene clusters, some are whole genome sequences).
+This file is too big to store in GitHub, and is just stored locally.

 ### Enriching Wzy table with sugars and taxonomy
 To enrich the selected wzys with csdb sugars and taxonomy run `src/data-collection-and-preprocessing/enrich-wzys.py`